DocksDocks/raspberry/README.md

 ## Useful information

-I limited in the scripts 'swap_change.sh' and 'limit_swap_change.sh' an maximum of 8GB for safety reasons.
+I limited in the scripts 'swap_change.sh' and 'limit_swap_change.sh' a maximum of 8GB for safety reasons.

 ## Using swap_change.sh - Change your swap size